isomerpages/imsilver/_learn-digital-skills/1B-digital-pods.md

 [schedule]

-*Digital Pods are in English unless otherwise stated.
+*Digital Pods are in English unless stated otherwise.

 For more information, please contact 6377 3800.